 Source: Adapted from Toronto Board of Trade (2014) Toronto as a Global City: Scorecard on Prosperity – 2014.
 Toronto: Toronto Board of Trade.

-Communing is a very important component of urban mobility since it accounts for the greater share of urban movements and has a substantial impact on the commuters’ welfare.
-Throughout history, the time spent commuting has remained relatively constant, with about 60 minutes per day (30 minutes in each direction).
+Communing is an important component of urban mobility since it accounts for the greater share of urban movements and substantially impacts the commuters’ welfare.
+The time spent commuting has remained relatively constant throughout history, with about 60 minutes per day (30 minutes in each direction).
 This is known as Marchetti’s constant, in the name of the physicist who first established the relation.
 While the commuting time may remain constant, the commuting distance is more extensive due to improvements in urban mobility.